 We’ve gone over pretty much everything there is to know about Qualia Focus, but we completely understand if you’re still on the fence about purchasing it or not.
 That’s a lot of information to take in, and it can get confusing very quickly.

-To help you make a better consumer decision when shopping for a nootropic supplement designed to increase focus, we’ve put together an accurate Pros-Cons list for your review.
-Qualia Focus comes with an even-balanced list for both, so make sure you take each benefit and pitfall into consideration.
+To help you make a better consumer decision when shopping for a nootropic supplement designed to increase focus, we’ve compiled an accurate Pros-Cons list for your review.
+Qualia Focus comes with an even-balanced list for both, so make sure you consider each benefit and pitfall.

 Here’s what we like — and don’t like — about Qualia Focus!